PooleLab/MD-Phylogeny/README.md

   python GesamtTree.py <FolderName>
   ```

-Then, molecular dynamics is used to generate alternative conformations, which can then be sampled randomly to build alternative trees for bootstrap support in phylogenetic analyses
+Then, molecular dynamics is used to generate alternative conformations, which can then be sampled randomly to build alternative trees for bootstrap support in phylogenetic analyses.

 ## 2. MD simulation set-up
-MD setup prepares a molecular system for simulation, ensuring it is physically and realistic configured.
+MD setup prepares a molecular system for simulation, ensuring it is physically and realistically configured.
 In general, this requires:
 1. **PDB File Preparation:** Clean the structure (remove non-standard residues, add missing atoms)
 2. **Setup of the simulation box:** Define a box around the molecule (size, shape)